ocombe/subnode/README.md

 * And many more...

-# Installation & usage for Linux/MAC :
+# Installation & usage :
 1. Download and install [nodeJS](http://nodejs.org/download/).